-# Custom Service Provider
+# Custom Provider

 Cherry Studio not only integrates mainstream AI model services, but also gives you powerful customization capabilities.
-Through **Custom AI Provider** feature, you can easily connect to any AI model you need.
+Through **Custom AI Provider** feature, you can easily connect any AI model you need.

 ## Why do you need a custom AI provider?